jonathanchancey/stacks/README.md

 Welcome to my personal waste of electricity

-I use this repo to practice DevOps concepts and for hosting services I'd rather not live without
+I use this repo to practice DevOps concepts for services I'd rather not live without

 ## Folder Structure

 ### Ansible - `ansible`

-Bare metal provisioning and configuration
+Bare metal configuration

 ### Flux - `flux`

-My GitOps project of choice.
-It used to be Fleet but so far Flux is lovely
+My GitOps project of choice

 ### Kubernetes Clusters - `k8s`